jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 scope reduced using partial completion.
 Because `'!'` is the jsonPath for the root of the document, for some callback c, `.done(c)` is a synonym for `.node('!', c)` and therefore below a thin interface layer may share an implementation.
-Likewise, `.node` is easily expressable as `.on` with the first parameter completed as `'node'`.
+Likewise, `.node` is easily expressible as `.on` with the first parameter completed as `'node'`.

 Also, node style: events added via .on. jQuery only targets client-side